iaindooley/RocketPack/README.markdown

 versionig of all these modules.

-RocketPack provides a simple way for packages to register dependencies on particular versions of various modules and have them automatically installed by downloading them from git.
+RocketPack provides a simple way for packages to register dependencies on particular versions of various modules and have them automatically installed by cloning them from a remote git repository.

 ## Usage